pnp/script-samples/scripts/spo-apply-pnptemplate-with-parameters/README.md

 plugin: add-to-gallery
 ---

+# Use Invoke-PnPSiteTemplate with parameters

-# This sample shows how you can extract a PnP Provisioning template , update the XML and use parameters with Invoke-PnPSiteTemplate in order to name a Document Library and a View according to your requirements.
+This sample shows how you can extract a PnP Provisioning template , update the XML and use parameters with Invoke-PnPSiteTemplate in order to name a Document Library and a View according to your requirements.
 In this sample the title of the library and the view is based on the LocaleId of the Site Collection where we apply the template.

 ## Summary